inkytonik/skink/Docker.md

     ./bench -t Test

 to just run a test on those two benchmark files.

 #### Run Skink on a single benchmark file

 If you want to investigate a single benchmark without using BenchExec, you can run Skink as follows:

-    ./skink.sh src/test/resources/citests/array-sequence_true-unreach-call.c
+    ./skink.sh dev src/test/resources/citests/math/array-sequence_true-unreach-call.c

 and you will see logging information, etc.